MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 > [!div class="checklist"]
 >
 > - **Step 1: Prepare a SQL Managed Instance.** Contoso needs an existing managed instance to which the on-premises SQL Server database will migrate.
-> - **Step 2: Prepare Azure Database Migration Service.** Contoso must register the database migration provider, create an instance, and then create an Database Migration Service project.
+> - **Step 2: Prepare Azure Database Migration Service.** Contoso must register the database migration provider, create an instance, and then create a Database Migration Service project.
 Contoso also must set up a shared access signature (SAS) uniform resource identifier (URI) for the Database Migration Service instance.
-An SAS URI provides delegated access to resources in Contoso's storage account, so Contoso can grant limited permissions to storage objects.
-Contoso sets up an SAS URI, so Azure Database Migration Service can access the storage account container to which the service uploads the SQL Server backup files.
+An SAS URI provides delegated access to resources in Contoso's storage account so that Contoso can grant limited permissions to storage objects.
+Contoso sets up an SAS URI so that Azure Database Migration Service can access the storage account container to which the service uploads the SQL Server backup files.
-> - **Step 3: Prepare Azure for Azure Migrate: Server Migration.** They add the server migration tool to their Azure Migrate project.
+> - **Step 3: Prepare Azure for Azure Migrate: Server Migration.** Contoso adds the server migration tool to its Azure Migrate project.
-> - **Step 4: Prepare on-premises VMware for Azure Migrate: Server Migration.** They prepare accounts for VM discovery, and prepare to connect to Azure VMs after migration.
+> - **Step 4: Prepare on-premises VMware for Azure Migrate: Server Migration.** Contoso prepares accounts for VM discovery and prepares to connect to Azure VMs after migration.
-> - **Step 5: Replicate VMs.** They set up replication, and start replicating VMs to Azure Storage.
+> - **Step 5: Replicate yhr on-premises VMs.** Contoso sets up replication and starts replicating VMs to Azure Storage.
 > - **Step 6: Migrate the database via Azure Database Migration Service.** Contoso migrates the database.
-> - **Step 7: Migrate the VM with Azure Migrate: Server Migration.** They run a test migration to make sure everything's working, and then run a full migrate to move the VMs to Azure.
+> - **Step 7: Migrate the VM with Azure Migrate: Server Migration.** Contoso runs a test migration to make sure everything's working and then runs a full migrate to move the VMs to Azure.

 ## Step 1: Prepare a SQL Managed Instance

 To set up an Azure SQL Managed Instance, Contoso needs a subnet that meets the following requirements:

 - The subnet must be dedicated.
-It must be empty, and it can't contain any other cloud service.
+It must be empty.
+It can't contain any other cloud service.
 The subnet can't be a gateway subnet.
-- After the managed instance is created, Contoso should not add resources to the subnet.
+- After the managed instance is created, Contoso shouldn't add resources to the subnet.
 - The subnet can't have a network security group associated with it.
 - The subnet must have a user-defined route table.
 The only route assigned should be `0.0.0.0/0` next-hop internet.
 - If an optional custom DNS is specified for the virtual network, the virtual IP address `168.63.129.16` for the recursive resolvers in Azure must be added to the list.
 Learn how to [configure custom DNS for an Azure SQL Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-custom-dns).